solid/solidproject.org/_posts/developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

         If there are warnings with regards to the various source maps, you can safely ignore them.

 7. Open `localhost:1234` in a browser.
-If you want, you can also check out the running app on CodeSandobox.
+If you want, you can also check out the running app on CodeSandbox.
 Note that you'll have to open the app in a new window (button in the upper right hand corner) to be able to log in.<span>
 [![Edit on CodeSandbox]({{site.baseUrl}}/assets/img/play-codesandbox.svg)](https://codesandbox.io/s/musing-bouman-n1ghd)
 </span>